OpenTermsArchive/contrib-versions/Blizzard/Privacy Policy.md

 If you have questions or wish to file a complaint, please e-mail us at DPO@blizzard.com or send a letter addressed to Blizzard Entertainment, One Blizzard Way, Irvine, CA 92618-3616, Attention: Data Protection Officer.

 As mentioned, Blizzard Entertainment is a licensee of ESRB’s Privacy Certified Program.
-If you believe that we have not responded to your inquiry or your inquiry has not been satisfactorily addressed, please contact ESRB Privacy Certified at http://www.esrb.org/privacy/contact.aspx, or ESRB, Attention: Vice President, Privacy Certified Program, 420 Lexington Ave., Suite 2024, New York, NY 10170.
-You may also e-mail them at privacy@esrb.org.
+If you believe that we have not responded to your inquiry or your inquiry has not been satisfactorily addressed, please contact ESRB Privacy Certified at http://www.esrb.org/privacy/contact.aspx, email privacy@esrb.org, attention: Vice President.

 This Privacy Policy was last updated on December 20, 2019